 Lynda Carter, famous for her role as Wonder Woman, didn’t have it easy all the time.
 She struggled to earn her place as one of the most iconic female roles in recent history.

 People either ‘wanted to be her, or be her best friend,’ and that is still true to this day.
 We may still pay homage to Wonder Woman with new adaptations, but there will never be another heroine like Lynda Carter.

-She started her career early, at the age of 5, when she participated in the Lew King Ranger Show.
+She started her career early, at the age of five, when she participated in the Lew King Ranger Show.
 Even though her performance was not particularly remarkable, she managed to get some exposure from it.

 The band was tellingly called The Relatives.
-After playing some gigs in Las Vegas, life on the road became too much for Carter so she decided to quit her music career and she returned back home, where she entered a local beauty pageant.
+After some gigs in Las Vegas, life on the road became too much for Carter so she decided to quit her music career and she returned back home, where she entered a local beauty pageant.
 In 1973, Lynda Carter was crowned Miss U.S.A.

+Carter’s parents were generous enough to scrape together some money for her before she managed to get the career she wanted so much.
 She auditioned for the role of Wonder Woman in 1974 but lost out to Cathy Lee Crosby.
 A year later she tried again, but never hoped to score the part.